Grade 12 Provincial Examination Specifications

-The Table of Specifications and Description of Examination (PDF, 54KB) show teachers and students how the English 12 curriculum will be tested on provincial examinations.
+- The Table of Specifications and Description of Examination (PDF, 52KB) show teachers and students how the BC First Nations Studies 12 curriculum will be tested on provincial examinations.

-- The Provincial examination represents 40% of the student's final letter grade and the classroom mark represents 60%.
+The provincial examination represents 20% of the students final letter grade and the classroom mark represents 80%.

-A Key Words (PDF, 8KB) list is provided to help students read, analyze and respond to written-response or short-answer questions.
+- A Key Verb List (PDF, 8KB) is provided to help students effectively read, analyze and respond to Written-Response questions.

 - Sample and Released Examinations show the format of an examination and the balance of questions across the curriculum organizers.